DOAJ/doaj/static_content/apply/content/guide.md

 ---

-## Specific cases: exceptions and conditions
+## Additional criteria for some journal types

 {:.tabular-list}
 - ### Arts and humanities journals